Anirudh257/Anirudh257.github.io/_posts/2018-01-13-Quicksort explained.md

 This is the fifth article for the website

   After reading a lot of articles on medium by <a href = "https://medium.com/basecs">Basecs</a>,
-<a href = "https://medium.freecodecamp.org/">Freecodecamp</a>,<a href = "https://medium.com/@preethikasireddy">Preeti Kasireddy</a>,
-and many more, I thought about trying out my hand on explaining Computer Science concepts in easy words.
+<a href = "https://medium.freecodecamp.org/">Freecodecamp</a>,<a href = "https://medium.com/@preethikasireddy">Preeti Kasireddy</a>,and many more, I thought about trying out my hand on explaining difficult Computer Science concepts and break them down to first principles.
 Keeping this in mind, I will try to explain the algorithm of **Quicksort** in my own words.

  <a href = "https://www.wikiwand.com/en/Quicksort">**Quicksort**</a> is a popular sorting algorithm.
 It has several properties
 that make it more desirable to use than its counterparts like **Insertionsort**, **MergeSort** or **HeapSort**.
 Its main porperties